All Episodes

 But that's just a personal preference.

-The problem then, though, if you buy a car, then the problem becomes parking, and then you have guilt about the environment.
+The problem then, though, if you buy a car, then the problem becomes parking.

 And then you have deeper existential angst.

-They have been guilt tripped by a car they're destroying the planet.
+They have been guilt-tripped by a car.

-By a car can't find a parking place.
+Can't find a parking place.

-By a car, you're congesting the planet.
+You're congesting the planet.

 And who wants that?

-People could start an affinity group of some kind, since one in four millennials has no religious affiliation.
+People could start an affinity group of some kind since one in four millennials has no religious affiliation.

 No religious affiliation means no meaning in life.

-No religious affiliation meaning no faith in something larger than yourself.
+No religious affiliation, meaning no faith in something larger than yourself.

 That's unhealthy.